The Virginian (TV series): Seasons 1–8

 In the third season, Clu Gulager, who had previously guest-starred twice in earlier seasons, was added to the show as deputy Emmett Ryker.
 At the end of season three, executive producer Frank Price was replaced by Norman Macdonnell.
 Conversely, season four's production was strained and troublesome.
 When Shore left the cast, Macdonnell added a new leading woman—Diane Roter, who played Jennifer, the judge's niece.
 When Cobb left the show in 1966, John Dehner, as Morgan Starr, was brought in as the manager of Shiloh when Judge Garth left to become the governor of Wyoming.

 Producer Frank Price returned for season five.
 The characters of Randy, Morgan Starr, and Jennifer were subsequently replaced with characters of a more familiar tone.
 John Grainger (played by Charles Bickford) became the new owner.
 Elizabeth Grainger (played by Sara Lane), was John Grainger's granddaughter.
 Her brother Stacey (Don Quine) rounded out this new cast.
+Ranch rand Harper (played by Harper Flaherty) began being credited in the episodes since season six, which he appeared in over 32 credited episodes.
+Dick Shane, a stunt double for Drury's character, played as ranch hand Dick in over seven credited episodes.

 Although Price later left again, the series continued smoothly in the pattern he set.
 Due to Charles Bickford's sudden death in November 1967, season six saw Clay Grainger (John McIntire), take ownership of Shiloh after his brother John's apparent departure "on business".
 The sixth season also added Holly Grainger (played by Jeanette Nolan, McIntire's real-life wife, with whom he often worked professionally) as Clay's wife.
 Season seven had the entrance of David Sutton, played by David Hartman.
 Sutton was replaced in season eight with a younger hand, Jim Horn (Tim Matheson).